kevinzunigacuellar/coauthor-action/README.md

 # Generate coauthors

-A GitHub Action that generates a list of coauthors from a pull request and writes them to a comment.
+A GitHub Action that compiles a list of coauthors involved in a pull request and posts the "Coauthor-by" string as a comment.

 ## Usage